-Why WordPress for E-Commerce?
+Why Use WordPress for E-Commerce?

-So should you leave it up to chance how your e-commerce website stacks against your competitors?
+So, should you leave it up to chance how your e-commerce website stacks against your competitors?

 What does the e-commerce landscape look like?

-WordPress, since it is an open source option, does not advertise and market itself the same way that WIX and Shopify do so there are misconceptions around its ease of use.
+WordPress, since it is an open source option, does not advertise and market itself the same way that WIX and Shopify do, so there are misconceptions around its ease of use.
 The truth is that WordPress is easy to use, but a bit more involved to stand up.

 In any event, when it comes to e-commerce platforms, WordPress, coupled with WooCommerce, a WordPress plugin that adds e-commerce functionality to a website, is the market leader by a considerable margin.
 We will cover some of the reasons that contribute to this margin and why you should use WordPress for e-commerce.

 You’re likely asking yourself how biased we are and what’s so special about using WordPress for e-commerce with WooCommerce.
 First, we are biased.
 We are biased for the right reasons, however.
 We have worked on every platform and have countless war stories with every platform, including WordPress, to be honest.
-However, every single client that has engaged us and for which we have created a WordPress e-commerce website for has been relieved and completely satisfied with the result.
+However, every single client that has engaged us and for whom we have created a WordPress e-commerce website has been relieved and completely satisfied with the result.
 We now work to educate our clients on the tradeoffs of working with each platform.
 Educating our clients helps them make an informed decision.
 They often go with our recommendation as opposed to choosing to work on a faster and seemingly cheaper website.

 WooCommerce is a WordPress plugin that becomes the e-commerce engine behind your online store.
 When you use WordPress for e-commerce, your website also uses WooCommerce.

 Another reason that WooCommerce stands out is the ease of use to manage your products.
 By managing your products, I mean updating your inventory, product descriptions, and product images.
 That is considered the backend.
-WooCommerce has a beautiful front-end too.
+WooCommerce has a beautiful front-end, too.
 The screenshot below is an example of a single product listing with product details.
-You would be able to make updates to everything that you see the same way that you would a Microsoft Word document.
+You would be able to make updates to everything that you see the same way that you would to a Microsoft Word document.

 Lastly, another primary reason that people use WordPress for e-commerce is the level of integration that WooCommerce has to offer.
 Here are just a few.
-Checkout WooCommerce’s information for store owners for a detailed list of all of its capabilities.
+Check out WooCommerce’s information for store owners for a detailed list of all of its capabilities.

 “From subscriptions to gym classes to luxury cars, WooCommerce is fully customizable.
 Add features and extend the functionality, of your store with official extensions from the WooCommerce Marketplace.” – WooCommerce